etjones/ArduinoUnit/readme.txt

-Create a directory called ArduinoUnit under <arduino installation directory>\hardware\libraries.
+Create a directory called ArduinoUnit under <arduino installation directory>\libraries.

 Copy everything from the src directory to this new directory.